Respirology journal covers

 • All financial arrangements between the sponsor and the APSR must be covered by a written bilaterally signed agreement.

 • Companies are free to sponsor individual registrants to a Congress or meeting although the amount of sponsorship should not be excessive in terms of the norms accepted in the country of residence of the registrant.
-The registrant is responsible for any ethical implications of accepting such sponsorship in relation to his/her organisational affiliation or professional standards applying in the country of residence.
+The registrant is responsible for any ethical implications of accepting such sponsorship in relation to their organisational affiliation or professional standards applying in the country of residence.

 Declaration of Interest Form: The following interests should be declared, stating the companies involved:

-• Regular paid consultancy work
+• Paid consultancy work

 • Lecture or advisory committee fees